 Recovery time

 In a power supply circuit, the time that represents the stability of the output in response to input changes.
-When the input voltage or output current is abruptly changed to the positive or negative side within a specified range, the time it takes for the output voltage to return to the rated value after transient reduction is measured for each case.
-The longer of the two times—positive or negative—is called the recovery time.
-The smaller the recovery time, the higher the output stability and the less susceptible it is to the influence of voltage drops caused by momentary interruptions.
+When the input voltage or output current is suddenly changed to the positive and negative sides within a specified range, the output voltage fluctuates due to transient drop, and the time required to return to the rated value is measured for each case.
+The longer of the recovery times for the positive and negative sides is defined as the recovery time.
+The shorter the recovery time, the higher the output stability and the less susceptible it is to voltage drops caused by momentary power interruptions.